HackyDev/vibrotactile-stimulator/README.md

 I initially utilized BJT transistors, but they resulted in the NodeMCU being unable to boot up.
 This was due to these transistors grounding certain controller pins, which prevents the NodeMCU from starting up.
 To address this issue, MOSFET transistors are required.

 ![vibration module concept](/images/schematics.jpg?raw=true)

+I haven't included *.stl files for the controller cover because it's unlikely that they will fit your specific controller hardware.
+However, I have provided a Blender file, so you can make edits and customize it according to your requirements.

 ![vibration stimulator controller open](/images/controller-open.jpg?raw=true)
 ![vibration stimulator controller top](/images/controller-top.jpg?raw=true)